 Microsoft Azure customers can provision Elasticsearch Service’s Standard, Gold, and Platinum monthly subscriptions through the Azure Marketplace, consolidate their bill with spending on other Azure services, and have it drawn down 100% from existing MACC contracts.

-Elasticsearch Service on the Azure Marketplace is a fully managed SaaS service that provides managed Elasticsearch and Kibana.
+Elastic on Microsoft Azure is a fully managed SaaS service that provides managed Elasticsearch and Kibana.
 The Elastic Stack ARM Template marketplace entry is a self-managed, bring-your-own-license solution template for the entire Elastic Stack that installs with a 30-day trial license for Elastic Platinum subscription.

 Yes, but think of our listing more as a directory of certified Cloud Service Offerings (CSO) that are FedRAMP authorized, versus a cloud provider marketplace where existing customers transact with the cloud provider.